-Security Considerations Used in the Maintenance of Campus Facilities

-Touro University California strives to ensure that all campus facilities are well maintained and that security is appropriate.
-Landscaping and outdoor lighting on campus is designed to enhance safety and security, with the attempt to provide pedestrians peace of mind.
+Security Considerations Used in the Maintenance of Campus Facilities and security, with the attempt to provide pedestrians peace of mind.
 Similarly, sidewalks and other pathways are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
 Grounds-keeping personnel trim shrubs from sidewalks, walkways, and building entrances to provide a well-lighted route to buildings.
 All campus walkways are inspected regularly by Campus Security to ensure adequate lighting.
 Burned-out lights are replaced promptly.